Automotive Power Through Print

 Printed heaters are going to be the future of the automotive heated seats, but why stop there.
 Printed heaters can also be utilized in other areas of the automotive industry such as the steering wheel or floor mats.
 The moisture resistance also makes external features such as side mirrors and door handles, or even motorcycle seats perfect candidates for exploration.
 If this article has sparked your interest into how feasible an idea might be for a certain application- a great place to start is a company with 30 years of print experience- 10 of that being in the forefront of the printed electronics industry.
 Butler Technologies, Inc. is a consumer driven company that puts the consumer first.
 A phone call will put you in touch with real people, who have real experience working on projects such as the 2016 Team USA Ralph Lauren Winter Olympics heated jackets, the Lubrizol heated commuter jacket, and many more projects being run though production cycles right now.
 Stop asking the right questions to the wrong people and contact us today.

-Topics: Advanced Printed Technology, Heavy Equipment & Utility Vehicles, Flexible Heaters, Marine & Recreational Vehicles
+Topics: Advanced Printed Technology, Heavy Equipment & Utility Vehicles, Flexible Heaters, Auto & Marine

 Where to start